 But why stop at one meme?
 Why not a meme advent calendar counting down the week in advance of the conference?2

 I’ve reproduced them here with a bit more context.
 If you’re on mobile you’ll see the rendered tweets.
-If on desktop, you’ll need to click the <pic.twitter.com> links in each one.3
+If on desktop you might not see them in certain browsers, but you can access them from the GitHub repo.3

 Yeah, so I figured that Shiny was the only way to make interactive apps.
 But I had a problem: no server access for hosting the app.
 Crosstalk is worth considering in this instance because you can share outputs as HTML files, which will open in the user’s browser.

 R users can probably recognise an interactive app made with Shiny4.
 Probably a Flexdashboard is easy to recognise too; these are typically used for non-interactive dashboard displays, but Crosstalk can be used to blur this line by making the elements interact with each other.

 Self-explanatory, really.
 A small app can be made using Crosstalk and shared freely.
 Try it!

 Day 4 of the GREATEST memes about my #EARL2018 talk - it will be a great Talk.
 The best!
 Don't use Crosstalk?
 SAD.
 MAKE SHARING SMALL SIMPLE APPS GREAT AGAIN! #trump 🇺🇸 @earlconf pic.twitter.com/oEEzmGCJio— Matt Dray (@mattdray) September 8, 2018

 It’s 2018.
 You’ve got to exploit Trump for personal gain at some point.
 One potential drawback of Shiny is the need to host the app on a server.
 Not ideal if you don’t have acces to one.
 This is not a problem with Crosstalk-enabled tools, which you can share as HTML files.